 Ride Connection Volunteer Drivers help their neighbors stay active, independent, and connected with the places that mean the most to them.
 We’ll match you with riders in need of transportation at times that are most convenient for you.
 For more information on our flexible volunteer opportunities, contact Pam Monahan, Volunteer Outreach Specialist, at (503) 528-1738, firstname.lastname@example.org, or visit our website.

 Store to Door supports independent living for Portland-area seniors and people with disabilities by providing an affordable, personal, volunteer-based grocery shopping and delivery service.
 We provide weekly nourishment and social connection to one of Portland’s most vulnerable populations.
 Volunteers help take weekly nourishment and provide social connection to homebound seniors in Portland.
 Now Store to Door has a critical need for volunteers to help as weekly Delivery Volunteers and/or Order Takers.
 Email Volunteer@Storetodooroforegon.org or call 503-200-3333 ext 106.
 More information can be found here.

 Meals on Wheels – The most common volunteer job is delivering meals and friendly greetings to homebound seniors.
 The program helps stop senior hunger and social isolation.
 Find a local place to volunteer here.

-AARP Oregon volunteer – We’re currently looking for individuals who would like to learn about AARP issues and become advocates.
+AARP Oregon volunteer – We’re currently looking for individuals who would like to learn about AARP issues and become advocates, work in our office and help out with community events.
 Write to email@example.com to learn more.